 Once you’ve learned how to become a house sitter and landed your first long-term job, it might all seem too good to be true.
 You may just feel like you’ve stumbled upon a secret travel cheat code or struck the cash-strapped traveler lottery.
 Feelings like these are bound to bubble up from time to time.

 After all, relaxing in cozy homes and living completely rent-free isn’t a reality many of us budget-conscious travelers thought possible.
 Traveling the world frequently and lounging around in top-notch properties is a lifestyle reserved for the rich and famous, right?

 Not so fast.

-Over the years, my partner, Keri, and I have enjoyed long-term house sitting jobs all around the world, even when we’ve been dang near broke.
+Over the years, my partner, Keri, and I have enjoyed long-term house sitting jobs both near and far, even when we’ve been dang near broke.

 Our duties are simple: take care of pets, water plants, collect mail, and keep homes occupied while the owners are out of town.
 The hosts get to travel knowing that their home is in good hands, and Keri and I get to live rent-free and see the world on the cheap.
 It’s a win-win for everyone involved.

 And our modest experience is mild compared to some of the more ambitious sitters out there.
-Some clever folks have embraced house sitting as their full-time lifestyle.
-They bounce around the world all year round, watching over homes, pets, and plants — and traveling for next to nothing along the way.
+Some clever digital nomads and retirees have embraced house sitting as their full-time lifestyle.
+They bounce around the world during the summer, winter, and every season in between as they watch over homes, pets, and plants.
+And they travel for next to nothing along the way.

 So, whether you want to house sit occasionally like Keri and me or dive in headfirst and become a long-term professional sitter, you’re in the right place.
 This step-by-step guide is full of all the tips, resources, and websites you’ll need to become a bonafide sitter and land your first job right away.